Karen Mills: US Small Business Administration

 Created in 1953, the Small Business Administration operates in four key areas: expanding access to capital, increasing government contracting opportunities, entrepreneurial development, and disaster relief.
 The agency gained a higher profile under President Obama, who made small businesses a cornerstone of his effort to revive the economy in the wake of the Great Recession.
-Mills, a democrat, was confirmed as Administrator of the SBA at a critical time in early 2009 when the small business lending market had ground to a halt, including SBA-backed lending.
+Mills, a Democrat, was confirmed as Administrator of the SBA at a critical time in early 2009 when the small business lending market had ground to a halt, including SBA-backed lending.
 She oversaw implementation of key provisions of President Obama's American Recovery and Reinvestment Act of 2009, including the waiving of fees on SBA-backed loans and increasing the agency's government guarantee on loans made by private sector lenders.
 The impact of these provisions were immediate with average weekly loan volume increasing by more than 60 percent.
 Leveraging bipartisan support for America's small businesses, Mills led efforts for the passage of the Small Business Jobs Act of 2010, which was referred to at the time as the most significant piece of small business legislation in more than a decade.
 Among other things, the Act extended the successful Recovery Act loan provisions, raised the maximum size of SBA-guaranteed loans, expanded opportunities for small businesses competing for federal contracts, created the State Trade and Export grant program, provided $50 million in additional funding for Small Business Development Centers, and strengthened the agency's oversight and enforcement tools.
 Under Mills, SBA also launched the Impact Fund pilot program, under the agency's Small Business Investment Company program, with the goal of capitalizing investment funds that seek both financial and social return, as well as its first regional clusters initiative.

 In January 2012, the position of Administrator of the SBA was elevated to the rank of Cabinet-level officer, expanding Mills' power on policy decisions and granting her access to cabinet meetings.
-On February 11, 2013, she announced that she would resign as Administrator of the SBA, with President Obama saying that; "because of Karen's hard work and dedication, our small businesses are better positioned to create jobs and our entire economy is stronger."
+On February 11, 2013, she announced that she would resign as Administrator of the SBA, with President Obama saying: "because of Karen's hard work and dedication, our small businesses are better positioned to create jobs and our entire economy is stronger."
 Mills left her position at SBA on September 1, 2013.
 She received praise for her leadership of the agency from the lending industry because of her work to tackle outdated regulations, bureaucracy and strengthening and simplifying the agency's core loan programs.
 During her tenure, the agency supported more than $106 billion in lending to more than 193,000 small businesses, including two record years of SBA-backed lending and three record years of investments made through the Small Business Investment Company program.
 Additionally, in federal fiscal years 2011–13, $286.3 billion in federal contracts were awarded to small businesses, which was $32 billion more than the three previous years.